Marvin Johnson (boxer)

-Marvin Johnson (born April 12, 1954) is an American former boxer who was a 3-time light-heavyweight champion of the world.
-As an amateur, Johnson fought in the 1972 Olympics in Munich, winning a bronze medal, and made his way up the professional ranks in the light heavyweight division soon thereafter.
-Johnson was inducted into the World Boxing Hall of Fame in 2008 alongside Lennox Lewis and Pernell Whitaker.
-His nickname is "Pops".
+Marvin Johnson (born April 12, 1954) is an American former professional boxer who competed from 1973 to 1987.
+He is a 3-time light heavyweight champion having held the World Boxing Council (WBC) light heavyweight title from 1978 to 1979, and the World Boxing Association (WBA) light heavyweight title twice between 1979 and 1987.
+As an amateur, Johnson fought in the 1972 Olympics in Munich, winning a bronze medal at middleweight.
+He was inducted into the World Boxing Hall of Fame in 2008.

 Amateur career

 1 Won the 1971 National Golden Gloves Light Heavyweight Championship, March 22 at Fort Worth, Texas:

 1 Won the 1971 National AAU Light Heavyweight (178 lb.)
 Championship, May 1 at New Orleans, Louisiana: